-Tell your programmer to build a script to always order parameters in the same order (this is often referred to as a so-called URL factory).
+Tell your programmer to build a script to always put parameters in the same order (this is often referred to as a URL factory).

 In most cases, you can use hash tag based campaign tracking instead of parameter-based campaign tracking.